So, the question is, why is that?

-It is important to point out that this thought experiment does not prove that any particular rider should be riding with "long" cranks or "short" cranks.
-What it does try to show is that there is an actual physiological, biomechanical, and logical support behind the conclusion that there exists an optimum crank length or crank length range for riders of every single size, and that it may be close in length to 170 mm, or it may not.
-(Actually, given the very wide range of leg lengths out there in the cycling world, it is not hard to conclude that for most riders 170 mm cranks will not be optimal.)
+It is important to point out that this thought experiment does not prove that any particular rider should be riding with "long" cranks or with "short" cranks.
+What it does try to show is that there is physiological, biomechanical, and logical support behind the conclusion that there likely exists an optimum crank length or crank length range for riders of every single size, and that it may be close in length to 170 mm, or it may not.
+(Actually, given the very wide range of leg lengths out there in the cycling world, it is not hard to conclude that for most riders 170 mm cranks will likely not be optimal.)

 Essentially, all other things being equal, this results of an experiment like this would suggest that, based on the reasoning above, one's optimal crank length is likely to be somewhat proportional to leg length.
 In reality, this theory is far from revolutionary but it seems to run headlong against accepted cycling "tradition."

 If any of this makes logical sense to you, it may be interesting to look at the link at the very top right of this page (the link on the page to Kirby Palm's crank length formula).
-On his page, Mr. Palm proposes a remarkably well-thought-out formula for determining crank length based, not on what's convenient for bike manufacturers, but on the rider's leg length.
+On his page, Mr. Palm proposes a basic formula for determining crank length based, not on what's convenient for bike manufacturers, but on the rider's actual leg length.
 Read his supporting info, measure your own legs, put your measurement into the formula, and prepare to be surprised.
-Easily 9 out of 10 riders who do that will discover that the cranks they are using right may not be the right size.
+Easily 9 out of 10 riders who do that will discover that the cranks they are using right now may not be the right size.